Kowal Sentry Integration for Magento 2

 Recommendation:

-- enable only when you actually need to diagnose JS issues in admin.
+- enable only when you are actually diagnosing JS issues in the admin.

 JS Trace Sample Rate